puppetlabs/puppet-docs/source/pe/3.7/rbac_user_roles.md

 ### Generate a User Password Reset Token

 When users forget passwords or lock themselves out of the console by attempting to log in with incorrect credentials too many times, you need to generate a password reset token.
-You generate the token with the API calls described in the [RBAC service password APIs](./rbac_passwords.html).
+You can do this from the console or by using API calls.
+To generate a password reset token from the console, see the steps in the section, [Enable a User to Log in](./rbac_user_roles.html#enable-a-user-to-log-in).
+To learn more about using API calls to generate the token, see the [RBAC service password APIs](./rbac_passwords.html).